devenyantis/Jetbot-labs/README.md

 ## Description

-This is the offical hands-on repo for the Jetbot course material
+This is the offical hands-on repository for the Jetbot course material

 ## Reference